SUSE/Portus/_docs/Configuring-Portus.md

     $ rake portus:make_admin[<username>]

-When Portus has been installed via RPM, this operation can be performed via `portusctl`:
+When you are using the [official Docker image](https://hub.docker.com/r/opensuse/portus/), you can do this with:

-    $ portusctl make_admin <username>
+    $ docker exec -it <container-id> portusctl make_admin <username>

 ### Disabling the sign up form

-**Note**: feature only available in Portus 2.1 or later.

 By default Portus will have the sign up form available for any person that comes across your Portus instance.
 You can change that by disabling the `signup`